-23. Practice Guidance 23: Remote Prescribing
+Practice Guidance 23: Remote prescribing

-Most prescribing should occur on the basis of a face-to-face consultation with your patient.
+- 23.1 Most prescribing should occur on the basis of a face-to-face consultation with your patient.
 Remote prescribing occurs if you issue a prescription based on a telephone, e-mail, fax, video-link, web-based or other non-face-to-face contact with a patient and would be an exceptional circumstance.
 You should only remote-prescribe for your own patients or patients on your own case-load.
-You must ensure that you have an appropriate dialogue with your patient to:

-- Establish the patient's current medication history - Carry out an adequate assessment of the patient's condition - Ensure there is sufficient justification to prescribe the medicines remotely, including discussing the feasibility of seeing another prescriber who can carry out a face-to-face consultation.
-This is particularly important when a remote-consultation does not permit an adequate assessment of the patient's condition to be undertaken. - Ensure there are no contraindications to the proposed medicine - Ensure arrangements are in place to provide follow-up and continuity of care - Ensure a clear record is made of the prescribing decision and in particular the method of remote prescribing used e.g. instruction over the phone, e-mail etc. - Ensure that the primary care record holder is informed. - Ensure that the patient has 'sufficient information' to make an informed choice to accept your recommendation.
+You must ensure that you have an appropriate dialogue with your patient to: - establish the patient's current medication history - carry out an adequate assessment of the patient's condition - ensure there is sufficient justification to prescribe the medicines remotely, including discussing the feasibility of seeing another prescriber who can carry out a face-to-face consultation.
+This is particularly important when a remote-consultation does not permit an adequate assessment of the patient's condition to be undertaken - ensure there are no contraindications to the proposed medicine - ensure arrangements are in place to provide follow-up and continuity of care - ensure a clear record is made of the prescribing decision and in particular the method of remote prescribing used e.g. instruction over the phone, e-mail etc. - ensure that the primary care record holder is informed - ensure that the patient has "sufficient information" to make an informed choice to accept your recommendation.

-Where you cannot satisfy all of the conditions above, you should not use remote means to prescribe for your patient.
+23.2 Where you cannot satisfy all of the conditions above, you should not use remote means to prescribe for your patient.

-24. Practice Guidance 24: Prescribing on the recommendation and/or at the request of others
+Practice Guidance 24: Prescribing on the recommendation and/or at the request of others

-You should only prescribe for patients who are under your care.
-You must not prescribe for any patients upon whom you have not undertaken an appropriate assessment.

-If you prescribe on the recommendation of another health professional who does not have prescribing rights, you must satisfy yourself that you have performed an appropriate assessment of the patient yourself in order to reach a diagnosis in order to determine if the prescription request is appropriate for the patient concerned and that the professional is competent to have recommended the medication.
+- 24.1 You should only prescribe for patients on your own caseload/under your overall care.
+You must not prescribe for any patients upon whom you have not undertaken an appropriate assessment. - 24.2 If you prescribe on the recommendation of another health professional who does not have prescribing rights, you must satisfy yourself that you have performed an appropriate assessment of the patient yourself in order to reach a diagnosis so that you can determine that the prescription request is appropriate for the patient concerned and that the professional is competent to have recommended the medication.

-25. Practice Guidance 25: Controlled Drugs
+Practice Guidance 25: Controlled drugs